cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 The server's response includes the regular TLS 1.3 second flight augmented with the second OPRF message which includes the values beta and EnvU.
-For its TLS signature, the server uses the private key PrivS whose corresponding public key PubS is authenticated as part of the user envelope EnvU (there is no need to send a regular TLS certificate in this case).
-Finally, the third flight consists of the standard client Finish message with client authentication where the client's signature is produced with the user's private key PrivU retrieved from EnvU and verified by the server using public key PubU.
+For its TLS signature, the server uses the private key skS whose corresponding public key pkS is authenticated as part of the user envelope EnvU (there is no need to send a regular TLS certificate in this case).
+Finally, the third flight consists of the standard client Finish message with client authentication where the client's signature is produced with the user's private key skU retrieved from EnvU and verified by the server using public key pkU.

 The above scheme is depicted in {{TLS3Flows}} where the sign + indicates fields added by OPAQUE, and OPRF1, OPRF2 denote